LaunchCodeEducation/linux/content/userspace-applications/walkthrough/grep/_index.md

 - a phrase
 - all of the above using the additional tools defined by regular expressions

-## Setup Download Walkthrough Dataset
+## Setup: Download Walkthrough Dataset

 Before we can start searching text we need to first download the text we will be searching.
 From your home directory: